-Pfizer Commercial (i.e., marketing and sales) personnel must not be involved in the preparation of study results or the preparation, planning or content development for publications, with the exception of an optional annual meeting with the publication team where marketing may provide non-binding suggestions to the publication team.
+Pfizer Commercial (i.e., marketing and sales) personnel must not be involved in the preparation of study results or the funding, preparation, planning, or content development for publications, with the exception of an optional annual meeting with the publication team where marketing may provide non-binding suggestions to the publication team for consideration.

 2.1.
 Registration of Clinical Studies

-Pfizer registers all Pfizer-sponsored interventional studies in human subjects on ClinicalTrials.gov that:
+Pfizer registers all Pfizer-sponsored interventional studies in human subjects on www.clinicalTrials.gov that: